GrantS2S/website/content/articles/automatically-mark-your-shopify-orders-as-fulfilled-once-completed-in-parcelninja.md

     - /articles/
 ---

+# Automatically mark your shopify orders as fulfilled once completed in parcelninja

 If you have or are thinking of using Shopify as your sales channel and Parcelninja as your fulfillment partner, this solution is for you.
 Once a customer places an order and pays, the following process beings:

 - Shopify sends order to Stock2Shop